What Voodoo Do You Do?

-I frowned at the label.
-Humans didn’t call me that.
-Non-magic humans didn’t know about my new, magical designation.
+I frowned at the title.
+Non-magical humans didn’t call me that.
+They didn’t know about my newly-minted guardianship.
 When I’d worked at Golden Years, I hadn’t had any magic.
-At least none that I knew about.
+At least none that I’d known about.
 And Molly had seemed just as human as I was.
 Which, looking back, just might have proved the point I was missing.
-If I could become an ancient Roman deity in the space of less than a year, there was no reason to assume Molly couldn’t become something…more…too.
+If I could become an ancient Roman deity in the space of weeks, there was no reason to assume Molly couldn’t become something…more…too.

 Monty trotted into the room with his leash clutched in his mouth, bounced up to me, and dropped the leash on my feet.
 He barked emphatically, his fringe of a tail whipping enthusiastically behind him.

-The leash thing was new, but not surprising, given that everyone and everything in my life seemed to be embracing a magical core.
+The leash thing was new but not surprising, given that everyone and everything in my life seemed to be embracing a magical core.
 The bat in my belfry (not a metaphor, I actually had a bat in my belfry) was magical.
 My adopted mom and sister were magical.
 I had a magical raven that sometimes showed up out of nowhere.
 My gardener was a gnome.
 The sexy man candy in my life had wings.
 The contractor working on my renovations was a warrior fairy.
-And the ancient brass bell in my belfry was enchanted.
+And the ancient brass bell in my belfry (again, not a metaphor.) was enchanted.

 I fully expected my single-serving coffee maker to someday sprout hands and make the coffee for me.